Blog Entry

 C. Increasing the Collector Current

 What if the load current is more than 1 A, let’s say you want to drive a DC motor?
 Perhaps you will think to use bigger transistor such as 2N3055 power transistor; unfortunately the big power transistor tends to have small hFE mostly less then 20, so it’s mean we have to supply bigger base current.
-We know that most microcontrollers I/O port can supply up to 20mA, therefore using this kind of transistor the maximum current we could achieve in the collector terminal is about 400mA which is far bellow our expectation.
+We know that most microcontrollers I/O port can only supply a current up to 20mA, therefore by using this type of transistor the maximum current that we could achieve in the collector terminal is about 400mA; which is far bellow our expectation.
 The solution for this situation is to use what known as Darlington pair circuit:

-By using the Darlington pair circuit we could combine two transistors; one with high hFE factor usually has a low collector current and one with high collector current usually has a low hFE factor.
-Notice that on the Darlington pair circuits the VBE will be twice as the normal saturated voltage which is about 1.4 Volt.
-One of the popular ready made Darlington pair transistors on the market is TIP120 (NPN type) which can handle current up to 3 A, and has the hFE minimum of 1000.
+By using the Darlington pair circuit we could combine two transistors; one with high hFE2 factor usually has a low collector current and the one with high collector current usually has a low hFE1factor.
+This will give you a total hFE of hFE1 x hFE2.
+In the Darlington pair circuits the VBE will be twice the normal transistor saturated voltage which is about 1.4 Volt.
+One of the popular ready made Darlington pair transistors on the market are TIP120 (NPN type) and TIP125 (PNP type) which could handle the collector current up to 3 A (max 5 A), and has the hFE minimum of 1000.

 Using the same principal we’ve learned before, we could easily calculate the RB value of the DC motor circuit interface bellow: